-The Assembly’s writing and photography stable is entirely freelance.
-We’d love for you to be part of it.
+The majority of The Assembly’s writing and photography is from freelancers, and we’d love for you to be part of it.

 Expect a collaborative editing process.
-This isn’t a file and move on publication.
-Most stories will go through a round of structural edits and line edits.
-What we promise is a two way discussion about how stories take shape.
+This isn’t a file-and-move-on publication.
+Most stories will go through both structural and line edits.
+We promise to have a two-way discussion about how stories take shape.

 Some stories, particularly investigative stories, will be assigned an independent fact checker.
 We also try to pair our written stories with original illustration or photography.
 Every story gets a deep copy edit before publication.